The Australian Outback

 The knowledge of waters holes for long treks across the vastness over weeks is indeed remarkable.
 Miss one or if it becomes dry, it becomes perilous to continue.

-These are pass down from generation to generation over centuries.
+These mental maps and memories are pass down from generation to generation over centuries.
 What is more intriguing are the some of the water holes cannot be seen.
 Those with the knowledge would identify the spot and some level of digging is required to reach the source.

 Managing expectations